-10.69 GNAT.Exceptions ('g-expect.ads')
+12.68 GNAT.Exceptions (g-except.ads)

 Normally it is not possible to raise an exception with a message from a subprogram in a pure package, since the necessary types and subprograms are in Ada.Exceptions which is not a pure unit.
-GNAT.Exceptions provides a facility for getting around this limitation for a few predefined exceptions, and for example allow raising Constraint\Error with a message from a pure subprogram.
+GNAT.Exceptions provides a facility for getting around this limitation for a few predefined exceptions, and for example allows raising Constraint\Error with a message from a pure subprogram.

-10.70 GNAT.Expect ('g-expect.ads')
+12.69 GNAT.Expect (g-expect.ads)

 Provides a set of subprograms similar to what is available with the standard Tcl Expect tool.
 It allows you to easily spawn and communicate with an external process.
 You can send commands or inputs to the process, and compare the output with some expected regular expression.
-Currently GNAT.Expect is implemented on all native GNAT ports except for OpenVMS.
+Currently GNAT.Expect is implemented on all native GNAT ports.
 It is not implemented for cross ports, and in particular is not implemented for VxWorks or LynxOS.

-10.71 GNAT.Expect.TTY ('g-exptty.ads')
+12.70 GNAT.Expect.TTY (g-exptty.ads)

-As GNAT.Expect but using pseudo-terminal.
-Currently GNAT.Expect.TTY is implemented on all native GNAT ports except for OpenVMS.
+As GNAT.
+Expect but using pseudo-terminal.
+Currently GNAT.
+Expect.TTY is implemented on all native GNAT ports.
 It is not implemented for cross ports, and in particular is not implemented for VxWorks or LynxOS.

-10.72 GNAT.Float\Control ('g-flocon.ads')
+12.71 GNAT.Float\Control (g-flocon.ads)